cliport/cliport/README.md

 You can evaluate the same `multi-language-conditioned` model on other tasks.
 First generate a `val` set for the task and then specify `eval_task=<task_name>` with `mode=val` and `checkpoint_type=val_missing` (the quickstart doesn't include validation results for all tasks; download all task results from [here](#download)).

+Checkout [affordance.ipynb](notebooks/affordances.ipynb) to visualize affordance predictions of `cliport` on various tasks.

 ## Download

 ### Google Scanned Objects